 - Tretinoin (prescription-only)

-Bakuchiol, on the other hand, comes from the leaves and seeds of babchi (Psoralea corylifolia) plant, native to India.
+Rival Bakuchiol is an antioxidant derived from the leaves and seeds of babchi (Psoralea corylifolia) plant, native to India.
 It’s been used for centuries in Ayurvedic medicine and it’s now making its debut in skincare products, too.

 Related: What Form Of Retinoid Is Right For You?

 Struggling to put together an anti-aging skincare routine that fights wrinkles and gives your skin a youthful glow?
 Download your FREE “Best Anti-Aging Skincare Routine” cheat sheet below to get started (it includes product recommendations + right order application):

 Bakuchiol Benefits: What Does It Do For Skin?

 Bakuchiol is said to deliver the same benefits as retinol, minus the irritation.
 “Studies have shown that bakuchiol helps prevent fine lines and wrinkles, and helps with pigmentation, elasticity, and firmness,” shares Dr. Debra Jaliman, assistant professor in the department of dermatology at the Icahn School of Medicine at Mount Sinai.
 Let’s take a closer look at these benefits, shall we?